 A variety of inhalers are available in the market and it’s important that you know what’s best for you in order to effectively control your asthma symptoms.
 To find the best inhaler for your asthma, you have to know the correct medication and the type of inhaler that suits your needs.
 Before purchasing an inhaler, it’s better that you ask your doctor or any healthcare provider which type of inhaler can help you prevent or treat asthma attacks.

-There are two main types of asthma inhalers that people normally use: Metered-Dose Inhalers and Dry Powder Inhaler.
-Which one is best for you?
+There are three basic types of inhalers that people normally use: Metered-Dose Inhalers, Dry Powder Inhaler and Soft Mist Inhalers.
+Learn the differences and which type is best for you!

 Inhaled respiratory medications are usually taken by a device called a metered-dose inhaler or MDI.
 The MDI is a pressurized canister of medicine in a plastic holder with a mouthpiece.
 When sprayed, it gives a reliable, consistent dose of medication.
 It is commonly used to treat breathing difficulties related to asthma, chronic obstructive pulmonary disease (COPD), and other respiratory illnesses.